1997–98 South Pacific cyclone season: Tropical Cyclone Ursula

-Just after Tropical Cyclone Tui had weakened into a depression near the Samoan Islands, a new tropical depression developed to the northeast of Tahiti in French Polynesia during January 29.
+On January 29, the FMS started to monitor a new tropical depression that had developed to the northeast of Tahiti in French Polynesia during January 29.
 Over the next day the system subsequently moved south-eastwards and gradually developed further, before it was declared to be a Category 1 tropical cyclone and named Ursula by the FMS.
 Ursula subsequently gradually intensified and accelerated towards the south-east, as it got caught up in a westerly flow and passed through French Polynesia's Tuamotu Islands.
 During February 1, the system peaked as a Category 2 tropical cyclone with 10-minute wind speeds of 60 kn, before the NPMOC initiated advisories and designated Ursula as Tropical Cyclone 17P, with peak 1-minute wind speeds of 65 kn.
 Over the next day the system transitioned into an extratropical cyclone, before the remnants were last noted on February 5, while they were located around 4350 km to the southwest of Lima, Peru.
 In association with Tropical Cyclone Veli, Ursula brought significant waves which caused minor damages to three Tuamotuan islands of Mataiva, Rangiroa, Makatea.
 Mataiva was the worst hit island with 39 homes damaged, while roads and bridges were washed away.
 On Makatea island five houses were damaged while operations at Rangiroa's airstrip were disrupted, after coral and sand washed up onshore.